 The most effective learning is when students are curious, excited to know more and demonstrate a thirst for knowledge.
 Classrooms require energy and a ‘buzz’ as well as a clear focus on what the new learning is and what success looks like.
 Clear and consistent routines underpin exciting and creative classrooms.

-Innovation Days each half-term (where the normal timetable is suspended) enable students to work in detail on one aspect of the curriculum, for example computer programming, design technology or world philosophy.
+Access Days each half-term (where the normal timetable is suspended) enable students to work in detail on a specific project to harness and develop work related skills.

-Our learning extends far beyond the walls of the classroom, from pond dipping in Woking Park for biology to trips to museums, galleries and radio stations, projects with local charities and community groups and the residential trip to France.
+Our learning extends far beyond the walls of the classroom, from pond dipping in Woking Park for biology to trips to museums, galleries and national newspapers, projects with global businesses and International trips.